-- Those who could possibly be at a high risk of an opioid overdose.
+- Those who could be at a high risk of an opioid overdose.
 This category includes not prescribed opioid painkillers or medication-assisted treatment but may be at higher risk of overdose.
-For example, people who have experienced a past overdose or those who are in recovery from opioid use disorder might be at high risk.
+For example, people who have experienced a past overdose or those in recovery from opioid use disorder might be at high risk.

 Moving Forward to End the Opioid Epidemic

-However, the FDA drug safety regulations are not the sole solution to the opioid epidemic.
+However, FDA drug safety regulations are not the sole solution to the opioid epidemic.
 We need to continue to find actionable solutions for the problem of prescription opioid abuse.

 One major piece of the puzzle is expanding access to medical detox programs.
 Medical detox allows patients to go through withdrawal in a safe, comfortable hospital environment.
 After detox, patients can take time to heal and get the treatment they need to address the root causes of opioid abuse.
 Recovery may include a variety of therapeutic forms to manage chronic pain without the use of addictive narcotics.

 It is critical to invest resources and attention on providing accessible mental health care.
 Psychotherapy to address trauma, depression, anxiety, and other mental health conditions can significantly minimize the need for narcotics.
-Not only do these untreated mental health problems perpetuate chronic pain, but they also make it more likely that a person will use opioid medications to numb emotional pain.
+Not only do these mental health problems perpetuate chronic pain, but they also make it more likely that a person will use opioid medications to numb emotional pain.
 Treating these unmet mental health needs must be a central part of comprehensive treatment for opioid addiction.

 Last Updated on